Functional Mushrooms in Traditional Medicine

 Cordyceps

 In TCM and Tibetan medicine, Cordyceps supported the lungs, kidneys, and physical endurance.
 Herders noticed their animals became stronger after grazing on wild Cordyceps.
-That observation inspired its use as a natural performance and libido booster.
+That observation inspired its use as a natural support for performance and libido.

 Chaga